 MERCURE LISBOA ALMADA

-Located a little far from the beach but very close to Cristo Rei, the Almada Forum and a park.
-The reviews are very good (4.3/5) – it is the best rating of all the hotels (4 stars) in the Costa da Caparica area.
+Located a little far from the beach but very close to Cristo Rei, Almada Forum and a park.
+The reviews are very good (4.3/5) – it is the best rating of all the (4 star) hotels in the Costa da Caparica area.

 The reviews are quite good.
-It has an excellent relation between quality and price.
-Among the compliments, the cleanliness of the place, the quality of the breakfast and the comfort of the rooms (despite being small) stand out.
+It has an excellent relationship between quality and price.
+Compliments include the cleanliness of the place, the quality of the breakfast, and the comfort of the rooms (despite being small).

 LISBON SOUTH HOSTEL

-It also has, according to the opinions, an excellent relationship between quality and price.
-The comments refer to the sympathy, the terrace, the swimming pool, the coworking space and the presentation rooms.
-It is very central and the breakfast has excellent comments.
+It also has, according to the reviews, a very good ratio between quality and price.
+The comments mention the friendliness, the terrace, the pool, the coworking space and the presentation rooms.
+It is very central and the breakfast has excellent reviews.

-I’ve been a regular at Trafaria restaurants for many years.
-Consequently, the following recommendations are the result of an accumulated and repeated experience.
+I have been a regular at Trafaria’s restaurants for many years.
+Consequently, the recommendations that follow are the result of accumulated and repeated experience.